Skip to main content

 Uphill energetic cost

-Pace penalty per meter of vertical gain.
+Finish-time penalty per meter of vertical gain.
 Steeper grades cost more nonlinearly above ~10%, but marathon courses rarely sustain that.
-Use 0.012 for trained marathoners, 0.015 for recreational.
-Townshend 2009 confirmed this on real marathon data.
+Use about 1.5 sec/m as a rule of thumb (Daniels; ~1.3 for well-trained runners who hold form on climbs, up to ~2 for recreational runners).
+Consistent with Minetti's 2002 grade energy-cost curve at marathon effort.

 downhill_credit